social-dist0rtion-protocol/paper-wallet/README.md

 # sticker generation

-It is possible to generate just QR code stickers instead of using templates. `batch-stickers.js` will generate them using template (`templatestickers*.html`) to place the stickers on page while `batch-stickers-cannes.js` (configured for Cannes film fetival demo) uses parameters configured inside the script to generate a page.
+It is possible to generate just QR code stickers instead of using templates. `batch-stickers-tmpl.js` will generate them using template (`templatestickers*.html`) to place the stickers on page while `batch-stickers-gen.js` uses parameters configured inside the script to generate a page.

 Configure `URL`, `HOWMANY`, `PATH` and `BATCH`.
-Additionaly `perPage` is configured in `batch-stickers.js` or `positions` in `batch-stickers-cannes.js`
+Additionaly `perPage` is configured in `batch-stickers-tmpl.js` or `positions` in `batch-stickers-gen.js`

 ```
 node batch-stickers.js